An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Data

 In order to minimize systematic uncertainties related to the use of disparate photometric systems present in many literature compilations of Cepheid magnitudes, we adopt the most homogeneous and consistently calibrated data sets available, while ensuring at the same time that the best light curve coverage is obtained for the Cepheids. \\

 \textbf{NIR ground $J$, $H$ and $K$ filters}: in the NIR, we adopted the photometry from \citet{Monson2011} transformed in the 2MASS system for MW Cepheids.
-Mean magnitudes of LMC Cepheids are taken from the Synoptic Survey by \citet{Macri2015} (hereafter \citetalias{Macri2015}) which also includes additional Cepheids from \citet{Persson2004}.
-Finally, the VISTA survey for the Magellanic Clouds (VMC) by \citet{Ripepi2016} provides $J$ and $K$ band light curves for a large number of SMC Cepheids.
+Mean magnitudes of LMC Cepheids are taken from the VISTA survey for the Magellanic Clouds (VMC) by \citet{Ripepi2022VMC} in $J$ and $K$ and from the Synoptic Survey by \citet{Macri2015} (hereafter \citetalias{Macri2015}) in $H$, the latter also includes additional Cepheids from \citet{Persson2004}.
+Finally, the VMC survey by \citet{Ripepi2017} provides $J$ and $K$ band light curves for a large number of SMC Cepheids.
 We complemented these data with the $H$ band single epoch photometry from the \citet{Kato2007} Point Source Survey.
-Empirically-derived transformations for zeropoints and color terms are applied to bring LMC and SMC NIR photometry to match the 2MASS system, the details can be found in Sect.
+In the LMC and SMC, VMC mean magnitudes are converted into the 2MASS system using the transformations from \citet{Gonzalez2018}.
+Finally, empirically-derived transformations for zeropoints and color terms are applied to LMC and SMC NIR photometry to match the 2MASS system, the details can be found in Sect.
 2.2 and 2.3 in \citetalias{Breuval2021}. \\

 \textbf{Optical ground $V$ and $I$ filters}: in the $V$ and $I$ bands, we adopt the compilation of light curves from \citet{Berdnikov2008} for MW Cepheids.
 In the LMC and SMC, we adopt the OGLE-IV survey from \citet{Soszynski2015}, combined with the Shallow Survey of bright LMC Cepheids by \citet{Ulaczyk2013}.
 For consistency, we select the list of Cepheids from \citet{Macri2015} for the LMC sample.
 We note the lack of a more consistently calibrated, modern set of all-sky optical Cepheid data for the Milky Way sample, making it the most limiting dataset in the following studies. \\